marcelsafin/agildoro/README.md

 # FocusLoop

-FocusLoop is a persistent, mobile-first Agile planning tool and Focus Timer (PWA).
+Agildoro is a productivity tool with Agile planning and Focus Timer (MVP).

 ## Features